quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

    - navigate elsewhere OR rerender page if not valid
     - Display an error for the User (toast or otherwise) }

+async function updateUser() {
+  if all necessary data has valid updates to it
+    await makeRequest(`/api/dater/profile/`, 'post',
+    {
+      dict of new data to be sent
+    })
+    rerender page or navigate back to home if data is not valid
+    display an error about updating (a toast would make sense here) }
 ```
 Note that this will be the ONLY time there will be any calls made to the backend's APIs.
 The calls will use the URLs written and described in the backend section of the document.
 We are building it like this so that data is only called in a few, secure places.
 This will help narrow any data leaks or exploits that may come from these calls and help in the debugging process and maintain good, safe code.